 "A Memphis Fire Department ambulance from Engine House 29 at 2147 Elvis Presley Boulevard responded to the call at 2:33 pm and by 2:56 pm had taken Presley to the emergency room at Baptist Hospital, seven miles away from his Whitehaven home" "It was just a routine call.
 Someone was having difficulty breathing at 3764 Elvis Presley Boulevard.
 Such calls had come in before when people had collapsed on the street as they waited to catch a glimpse of their singing idol.
 The call was received by the normal procedure, said Charlie Crosby, an emergency medical technician.
 We only knew it was his house." - The Commercial Appeal

 Indianapolis, Indiana’s Market Square Arena.
 This will turn out to be Elvis' very last concert performance.
 (Torn down in 2004) Elvis tours in concert.
 Shows on June 19, 20, & 21 were recorded by RCA for an upcoming live album and videotaped for an upcoming CBS-TV television special.
 (Footage from the show on the 20th is not used in the special.)
 Called Elvis in Concert.
 It first aired on October 3 after Elvis’ death in August.
-Take a Tour of Graceland
+Tour of Graceland